MonoidMusician/blog/sources/design_it_right.md

 ### Commas

 Another solved problem: allow trailing commas!
-(And possibly leading commas, if you feel like that … or actual bullet points.)
+(And possibly leading commas, if you feel like that&nbsp;… or actual bullet points.)

 ### Extensible syntax